 As part of Heritage Awareness Day 2018, Historic Environment Scotland celebrated Scotland’s historic links with the rest of Europe.

 Many Europeans have achieved fame and fortune in Scotland whilst many Scots have been on incredible adventures in Europe.
-We journeyed to all corners of the continent as we researched some of the figures that have forged Scotland’s connections with Europe.
 Read on for a glimpse of some of their exploits.

 The fearsome warrior who hurled Robert the Bruce’s Heart into the middle of a battle in Spain

 The last thing an unassuming visitor to the small Andalusian mountain town of Teba might expect to find in the central square is a large slab of Dumfriesshire marble.

 It forms a monument commemorating the Battle of Teba, fought in August 1330 as part of a lengthy campaign King Alfonso was waging against the Moorish Emirate of Granada.
 Providing unusual backup to the Spanish forces was an errant of Scottish knights led by a fearsome fighter known as “Black Douglas.”

 Sir James Douglas was a fiercely loyal subject to Robert the Bruce, who had died a year earlier.
 He fought alongside Bruce at the Battle of Bannockburn in 1314 and, upon the King’s death, had been entrusted with caring for his heart, which had been cut out and placed in a small silver casket.